tommywalsh/csotp/README.md

 ```

 This app does not support having multiple bands or albums for the same song file.
 If you really want
-that, you can simply copy the file into two or more different directories.
+that, you can simply copy (or symlink) the file into two or more different directories.

 ### Controlling playback

-There are two buttons that control playback.
+There are two buttons on the main screen that control playback.
 There is a "play/pause" button and a "next" button.
 That's it.

+There are also a couple of other options for song navigation.
+If you long-press on the "next song"
+button, you'll get a chance to jump back to the beginning of the current song or the current album.

 ### Controlling song selection